philemonnwanne/altschool-cloud-exercises/Mini-Project/readme.md

 ### Prerequisites to Install LAMP
 - Root access to your server or a sudo user
-- Domain pointed to your server IP to install
+- Domain pointed to your server's IP

 ### Update the Package Installer